AndyGrant/Ethereal/README.md

   Select "File" and "New Game" to Play

-# Things to add to Ethereal:
+# Things To Add To Ethereal:

   Add Transposition Table